 CANSSI’s flagship activity is the Collaborative Research Team (CRT) program.
 The mandate of the CRT program is to foster research and training interactions that span disciplines and institutions in order to tackle complex problems of broad importance for science, engineering, health, and society.
 CRT projects pursue this mandate by supporting fundamental research in statistics and data science that arises in the context of application and by supporting the training of highly qualified personnel to find success in interdisciplinary environments.
 The CRT program emphasizes the co-creation of knowledge, the leveraging of Canada’s statistical and data science expertise, and the synergy achieved by embedding partnership into projects at their inception.

 A CRT project tackles research of sufficiently broad scope as to require a team of faculty, postdocs, and students spanning a range of specialties during a three-year research and training agenda.
-Proposed CRT projects have a significant component focused on developing new fundamental statistical and inferential data science methodology and models and/or applying statistical and data science methods and models in an innovative way to a research problem in an NSERC-funded discipline.
-But the scope of the proposed research and activities must require support that is substantially more involved than is possible to pursue successfully with individual NSERC funding.
-Research involving interdisciplinary interactions between multiple disciplines and/or collaborations dealing with geographic dispersal are typical of CRT projects.
-Note that building collaborations between statistics and inferential data sciences and other fields is a key part of CANSSI’s mission.
+A proposed CRT project must have a significant component that is NSERC-fundable, in the sense of developing new fundamental statistical and inferential data science methodology and models and/or applying statistical and data science methods and models in an innovative way to a research problem in an NSERC-funded discipline.
+The scope of the proposed research and activities must require support that is substantially more involved than is possible to pursue successfully with individual grant funding and the value-added of supported projects must be significantly more than the sum of the parts.
+Research involving interdisciplinary interactions between multiple disciplines and/or collaborations dealing with geographic and institutional heterogeneity are important for CRT projects.
+Note that building collaborations between statistical sciences and other fields is a key part of CANSSI’s mission.

 CRT project funding goes primarily to support HQP involved in the project research and to support the interactions of the CRT team.
-The training and mentoring of HQP is an important consideration in the evaluation of CRT proposals along with pursuing the EDI priorities of NSERC and CANSSI.
-CRT projects also commit to activities that support substantial communication and dissemination of research results, such as organization of specialized professional meetings, presentations at large professional meetings, and preparation of short courses, surveys, notes, software and publicly accessible publications.
+The training and mentoring of HQP is an important consideration in the evaluation of CRT proposals along with fulfilling the CANSSI equity, diversity and inclusion (EDI) requirements and goals.
+CRT projects also commit to activities that support substantial communication and dissemination of research results, such as organization of specialized professional meetings, organized presentations at large professional meetings, preparation of short courses, surveys, and notes, software, publicly accessible publications.

 The CRT proposal process has two parts: Submission of a Letter of Intent (LOI) and, if invited, submission of a full proposal.
 Please refer to the documents CRT LOI Instructions and CRT Full Proposal Instructions for complete details.

-The LOI describes the proposed research and research team and includes summaries of HQP training and plans for communication and dissemination.
-The deadline for the LOI is April 30 of each year.
+The LOI describes the proposed research and research team and includes summaries of plans for HQP training, commitment to EDI, and communication and dissemination.
 LOIs are adjudicated by the CANSSI Scientific Advisory Committee with the input of external reviews.
-The review of LOI focuses on scientific merit and potential impact of the proposed research, the merit of the collaboration and need for CRT funding, and the involvement of students and postdoctoral fellows.
+The review of LOI focuses on scientific merit and potential impact of the proposed research, the merit of the collaboration, the justification for support under the CRT program, and the involvement of students and postdoctoral fellows.
 Only teams with LOIs demonstrating clear potential for eventual success in the proposal competition will be invited to submit a full application.
-Decisions are made in August to invite selected LOI teams to prepare full proposals.

 The full proposal adds two pages of explanation to the original scientific description, providing an opportunity to address issues raised in the review.
-It also expands to provide details for collaboration, dissemination and communication, budget, partnerships, and additional funding.
+The scope of review of full proposals includes scientific merit and potential impact of the proposed research, the merit of the collaboration, justification for funding under the CRT program, the involvement of students and postdoctoral fellows, details of collaboration, dissemination and communication, commitment to the CANSSI equity, diversity and inclusion (EDI) goals and policies, budget, partnerships, and additional funding.
 It includes formal letters of collaboration from partners.
-Full proposals are due October 15 each year.
-Final decisions are made by early December of the same year, after a review by the Scientific Advisory Committee and approval of the CANSSI Board of Directors.
+Full proposals are evaluated by the Scientific Advisory Committee.

 Evaluation of CRT Proposals

 It is important that the novelty and impact of the proposed research be made abundantly clear to reviewers.
-Projects that pursue fundamental research in the statistical and data sciences motivated by research challenges in an application field often review well.
-Projects that involve collaborations between statistics, data science, mathematics, computer science are encouraged.
+Projects that pursue fundamental research in the statistical sciences motivated by research challenges in an application field, that involve collaborations between statistical sciences and other disciplines, and that involve researchers spanning regions of Canada often review well.

 Below we give a breakdown of some considerations in the review process.